shuuryou/kanji2gif/README.md

 Kanji2GIF
 =========

 Generates GIF files with Japanese kanji stroke order animations.
-Written early 2011.
 In addition to kanji, it supports hiragana, katakana, number, and alphabet animations.
 It was intended to be used with something like [Anki](http://ankisrs.net/).

-Please note that this pogram is considered feature-complete.
-While written in 2011, it continues to work fine on modern versions of Windows.

-Note the conditions of the LICENSE file if you decide to fork.
+Make some flash cards showing a kanji word as the "question" and the GIF animation as the "answer".
+When you then work through the flash cards, write out the kanji word shown and then check whether you used the correct stroke order afterwards.

+This was written in early 2011 but there was a one-off update in 2022 from 1.0.0.5 to 1.1.0.0 to replace the ancient `convert.exe` from the ImageMagick project with direct calls to the [Magick.NET](https://github.com/dlemstra/Magick.NET/) library and to update the ancient build of the [SharpVectors](https://github.com/ElinamLLC/SharpVectors/) library from the long-gone CodePlex with a more recent version from GitHub.
+These are both now pulled in via NuGet packages, so you'll need a fairly recent version of Visual Studio to build the project.
+Ancient Visual Studio 2010 will no longer build this.

+There's a ready to use release for Windows you can download and play with.
+It should run just fine on any version of Windows (x86 or x64) that supports the .NET Framework 4.0.

 Usage
 -----